steveny2k/docker-predictionio/README.md

 server for developers and data scientists to build and deploy predictive applications in a fraction of the time.

 This container uses Apache Spark, HBase and Elasticsearch.
+The PredictionIO version is the latest stable version 0.10.0.

 ####Use it interactively for development:
 1. First, do either i) or ii) below